Emmacharleswilson/model-search/README.md

 ## Credits

 I used the following forum to help me design my main menu (https://python-forum.io/thread-22341.html).
-I sourced my return function from Daisy Gunn's Contact Book (https://github.com/daisygunn/my-contact-book) and also used this as a guideline when creating my validation functions using pyinputplus, retrieve all model's function and add new model function.
+I sourced my another_task function from Daisy Gunn's Contact Book (https://github.com/daisygunn/my-contact-book) and also used this as a guideline when creating my validation functions using pyinputplus, retrieve all model's function and add new model function.

-Along with this is also used (https://automatetheboringstuff.com/2e/chapter8/) to help me with my validation using pyinputplus.
+Along with this I also used (https://automatetheboringstuff.com/2e/chapter8/) to help me with my validation using pyinputplus.

 All other code has been written by me.